dinolupo/dinolupo.github.io/_posts/2015-05-23-rest-service-galileo-xdk.md

 Green and Yellow leds are on:
 ![Green and Yellow leds are on]({{site.baseurl}}/assets/images/2015-05-23-n72.jpg)

-This is only a sample, you will need electric skills to connect high voltage lamps.
+This is only an example, you'll need electrical skills to connect high voltage lamps.
 Thanks for reading.